-Cinnamon not only provides a nice warm flavour to foods, but it is known to help balance blood sugar and also provides a natural sweetness to meals.
-Adding a sprinkle of cinnamon to your plain yogurt, oatmeal, into your smoothie, or simply onto slices of apple (my personal favourite) is another great way to add some sweetness to whole foods and eat less sugar throughout the day.
+Cinnamon not only provides a nice warm flavor to foods but it is known to help balance blood sugar and also provides a natural sweetness to meals.
+Adding a sprinkle of cinnamon to your plain yogurt, oatmeal, into your smoothie, or simply onto slices of apple (my personal favorite) is another great way to add some sweetness to whole foods and eat less sugar throughout the day.

 8. Eat Savoury Snacks

-For most people, go-to snacks include items like granola bars, crackers or flavoured yogurt.
-Unfortunately, all of these snacks are sources of refined carbohydrates which means sugar, sugar and more sugar.
-So instead of going the sweet route, opt for a savoury snack with lots of protein and healthy fats like hummus and vegetables, cheese and almonds, or popcorn with butter.
-Not only are these snacks salty and savoury and delicious, but they are another simple hack to help you eat less sugar one snack at snack time.
+For most people, go-to snacks include items like granola bars, crackers, or flavored yogurt.
+Unfortunately, all of these snacks are sources of refined carbohydrates which means sugar, sugar, and more sugar.
+So instead of going the sweet route, opt for a savory snack with lots of protein and healthy fats like hummus and vegetables, cheese and almonds, or popcorn with butter.
+Not only are these snacks salty and savory and delicious, but they are another simple hack to help you eat less sugar one snack at snack time.

 9. Use Natural Sweeteners

 If you must sweeten something, then opting for a natural sweetener is your best choice.
-Although sweeteners like maple syrup, honey or molasses are still sources of sugar, they do come with some nutritional benefits which help to mitigate their effects in the body.
+Although sweeteners like maple syrup, honey, or molasses are still sources of sugar, they do come with some nutritional benefits which help to mitigate their effects on the body.

 10. Read Labels